Six Minutes to Midnight: Plot

-Despite disguising himself as a bandsman in a stolen uniform and joining a parade, he is caught and incarcerated in the local police cells, from which he is extracted by government agents Captain Drey and Corporal Willis.
+Despite disguising himself as a bandsman he is caught and incarcerated in the local police cells, from which he is extracted by government agents Captain Drey and Corporal Willis.
 Miller reveals his identity as a British agent to Drey, offering a microfilm stashed at the school as evidence of his role.
 They take the handcuffed Miller back to the school to recover the film, a copy of Keller's list of British spies in Germany.
 At the school, Drey is revealed to be a Nazi sympathiser, but Miller overpowers him and goes on the run again.
 Local bus driver Charlie sees him along the road, and drives him to his farm, where, believing his story, he uses a hacksaw to remove the cuffs.
 Miller finds a phone box miles from anywhere, and has just enough time to pass on the code phrase "Six Minutes to Midnight" to his superiors before Drey and Willis arrive.
 Miller, realising that Willis is unaware of Drey's pro-Nazi sympathies, starts talking.
 Drey turns and shoots Willis as his cover has been blown; Miller runs for it, and Drey takes his time casually shooting at Miller before sighting for the kill.
 Before Drey can fire at Miller again, the dying Willis shoots his superior.

 Miller returns to the school, where headmistress Miss Rocholl finds her charges all gone.
 They have been led, some reluctantly, by Keller to a clifftop where they form two lines to mark out a landing strip as the sun begins to set.
-A Luftwaffe Junkers Ju-52 arrives and the mädchen light their flares and hold them aloft, but a following RAF Spitfire forces the plane to turn away just as Miller and Rocholl pull up in Willis' car.
+A Luftwaffe Junkers Ju 52 arrives and the mädchen light their flares and hold them aloft, but a following RAF Spitfire forces the plane to turn away just as Miller and Rocholl pull up in Willis' car.
 Keller pulls a gun, intending to shoot rebellious student Gretel, but Miller, Rocholl and Gretel convince her not to; the girls run to Rocholl, and Keller surrenders to Miller.

-A few days later, Miller says goodbye to Rocholl in her office at the school, and the girls sing a parting chorus of "It's a Long Way to Tipperary".
+A few days later, two days after Germany invades Poland, Miller says goodbye to Rocholl in her office at the school, telling her the girls will remain in her care until a solution can be found.
+The girls sing a parting chorus of "It's a Long Way to Tipperary" as he leaves.
 From a radio comes Neville Chamberlain's voice announcing that Britain is at war with Germany.